Ircam-RnD/wiml-prototype/README.md

 ## Usage :

-Type `npm run watch` from the project's root folder to start the server
+Type `npm run mongo` from the project's root folder to start the server and mongodb
+(does the same as `mongod --dbpath ./data/db` then `npm run watch`, but automatically kills mongod on `CTRL-C`)

 From a smartphone or any other similar device equipped with sensors, visit :
 `http://YOUR.IP.ADDRESS.HERE:3000/wiml-client`
 You can now record phrases (sensor data time series), send them to the database tagged with labels, and load the model trained with these phrases from the server in real-time